Choosing a suitable software development methodology can be challenging.

 • Encouraging the team to make intelligent decisions.

-• Their knowledge of Lean tools and techniques.
+• Utilizing their knowledge of Lean tools and techniques.

 2. Lean Project Leaders